almoskvin/url-shortener/README.md

     docker pull mongo && \
     docker run --rm --user mongodb -p 27017:27017 --name url-shortener-mongo mongo

-*The mentioned `docker run` configuration must be used for dev&test purposes only!*

 URL of a current application instance must be specified as well (`http://localhost:8080/` by default):

     #instance